tehw0lf/paw/README.md

 - `-H`: generate [hashcat](https://github.com/hashcat/hashcat) command
 > This will output the hashcat command corresponding to a (detected) pattern, allowing keyspace reduction and usage with hashcats mask attack mode. `-H` is experimental and can only be used with `-p` and `-c`.
 This project is not affiliated with [hashcat](https://github.com/hashcat/hashcat) in any way.

+- `-b`: maximum buffer size
+> This argument enables the user to define a custom buffer size.
+By default, paw will buffer 256 words before writing to the file.

 # Functions (library use)
 - `cset_lookup()`: determine charset for character
 > Return the standard character containing the input character, or a warning if it's a bad character (e.g. `0` or `255`).
 This function uses the predefined character sets from static.py.